PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 internal edge before mutation.
 Rejecting a public Logistic output is an intentional correctness improvement over the legacy matcher because rewriting that public tensor would otherwise silently change its layout contract.
+The bounded Slice family requires an exclusive rank-four NHWC→NCHW source adapter and an exclusive rank-four Slice output.
+It remaps begin/size vectors, Slice output shape, and per-axis quantization into NHWC.
+Exclusive parameter tensors are updated once in place; shared or public parameters are cloned with dtype, variable state, quantization, layout, and ONNX provenance preserved.
+This closes two legacy correctness gaps: shared/public Slice parameters are no longer silently mutated, and Slice-output quantization dimension 1 is remapped to dimension 3.
+Shared source adapters and Slice outputs with valid inverse post adapters deliberately remain in the legacy matcher so this bounded ownership transfer cannot remove existing behavior.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the seven indexed families, but continues to own split, slice, and Add inputs plus the separate quantized-post path.
+The legacy matcher now skips the eight indexed families, but continues to own Split, broader Slice, and Add inputs plus the separate quantized-post path.

 Changed files for this checkpoint: